 Later in this post, I will also be covering some additional useful information such as how to get to London, how to get around the city of London and where you can stay, shop and eat.
 I hope you will feel inspired by some of these places when planning your next family trip.

 Located in Lambeth, the London Eye, or the Millenium Wheel, is an enormous Ferris wheel.
 When you are at the top, on a clear day, you can see most of London laid out before you.

-The largest of the four royal parks in London, Hyde Park, is the perfect place to enjoy a long walk and take in the majesty of London.
+The largest of the four royal parks in London, Hyde Park, is the perfect place to enjoy a long walk and take in the majesty of central London.
 Since 2007, it has been the host of a Winter Wonderland event that happens during the holiday season.
 Over the years, it has become one of the largest Christmas events in all of Europe, with a giant ice rink and circus performers to boot.